JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ## **2. String**

 In Go, a string is a sequence of bytes (not characters) that is used to represent text.
-Strings are immutable, which means once created, their values cannot be changed.
+Strings are immutable, which means that once created, their values cannot be changed.
 However, you can assign a new value to a string variable, which will create a new string.

 _Note: The rune is encoded with single quotes, whereas the string is encoded with double quotes._